-I joined the School of English as a PhD student in October 2018, where I work on the image of the corpse in late 20th and early 21st-century US memoir.
-My doctoral project is fully funded by the John Barnard Doctoral Scholarship.
+I joined the School of English as a PhD student in October 2018, where I work on late 20th and early 21st-century US true crime memoir.
+My doctoral project is fully funded by the John Barnard doctoral scholarship.

 I hold a Scottish MA (Hons) in English Literature from the University of Aberdeen, and an M.Phil in Popular Literature from Trinity College Dublin.

 My PhD thesis, entitled Reading Genre in the Contemporary US Murder Memoir, focuses on the ‘murder memoir’, a subgenre of true crime writing that combines a memoir narrative with a true crime narrative.
 The thesis examines the ways in which the form intersects and intertwines the memoir and true crime genres and assesses what is produced from these intersections.
 In doing so, the thesis considers what happens to the process of identity formation in memoir when the true crime genre’s structures are used as a framework for understanding the individuated past.
 I focus on case studies of US murder memoirs from 1996–2017, examining work by Maggie Nelson, James Ellroy, Alexandria Marzano-Lesnevich, and Claudia Rowe.